How To Train a Puppy To Not Chew On Your Belongings

 When you catch a glimpse of your dog chewing on anything other than their assigned toy, it shouldn’t be your goal to frighten the dog or yell at the pup.
 Instead, you should show them their assigned toy and praise them when they begin to play with it.

-If you do not correct their inappropriate chewing behavior, it can lead not just to wide-scale destruction of your personal property, but also to medical problems and worst-case scenario it could lead to a detachment of the bond that you have with your dog.
+If you do not correct their inappropriate chewing behavior, it can lead not just to the wide-scale destruction of your personal property, but also to medical problems and worst-case scenario it could lead to a detachment of the bond that you have with your dog.

 Here are some of the ways you can coach your dog from destructing your valuables: